cfjedimaster/raymondcamden2020/_posts/2015/12/18/2015-12-18-is-your-ionic-view-title-not-updating.md

 "A text-only title to display on the parent ionNavBar.
 For an HTML title, such as an image, see ionNavTitle instead."

-But in my mind, {% raw %}{{film.title}{% endraw %}} resolves to "Foo" which is text only, so it should work.
+But in my mind, {% raw %}{{film.title}}{% endraw %} resolves to "Foo" which is text only, so it should work.
 I looked at the <a href="http://ionicframework.com/docs/api/directive/ionNavTitle/">docs for ionNavTitle</a> too and nothing there really seems to make it obvious.
 Maybe the ionView docs should have a callout/note/etc about this situation?
 Like I said - I swear I hit this once a month - but admittedly my memory is crap and I tend to repeat mistakes all the time.

 Thoughts?